PRESI-DOBREVA/NovaBank/README.md

 # NovaBank

-**NovaBank** is a three-layer ASP.NET Core MVC application developed by team *Fusion 5* The application simulates basic banking operations and demonstrates the use of modern software development practices.
+**NovaBank** is a three-layer ASP.NET Core Razor Pages application developed by team *Fusion 5* The application simulates basic banking operations and demonstrates the use of modern software development practices.

 ## 👥 Team Fusion 5